mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   2-print_alphabet_x10.c: This program  prints 10 times the alphabet. followed by a new line.

-  3-islower.c: This program checks for lower case characters and then returns and integer based on the result of the check.
+  3-islower.c: This program checks if the character given is a lowercase characters and then returns and integer based on the result of the check.

+  4-isalpha.c: This program checks if the character given is an alphabet an returns an integer based on the result of the check.